esi/esi-docs/docs/esi_introduction.md

 #### Error Limit

-ESI does not have a rate limit (see exception below), instead it has an error limit.
-It limits how many errors you're allowed to get within a set time frame.
+ESI limits how many errors you're allowed to get within a set time frame.
 The details are explained in the ESI dev blog: [Error Rate Limiting](https://developers.eveonline.com/blog/article/error-limiting-imminent)
+Once you reach the error limit, all your request are automatically discarded until the end of the time frame.
-Failing to respet the error limit can get you banned from ESI.
+Failing to respect the error limit can get you banned from ESI.
+This system allows ESI to not use a fixed request rate limit.

 Error limit headers:
 `X-ESI-Error-Limit-Remain` errors left in this time frame.